Warraybe/BG3-Create-Mod/README.md

 Files are generated with new UUIDs, and Handles.
 Handles are only created for the Subclass name and a descrption placeholder, and are linked to ClassDescriptions.
 UUIDs are set for meta, ClassDescriptions, and Progressions and linked.
 Progressions only has the initial entry for subclass creation, and not for all levels where the subclass obtains new features.

+Files are also created for subclass injection and linked via [Norbyte's Baldur's Gate 3 Script Extender](https://github.com/Norbyte/bg3se) using BG3 Community Library and Compatibility Framework.

 ## Requirements and Recommendations
 Subclasses created using this are set to up with [BG3 Community Library](https://github.com/BG3-Community-Library-Team/BG3-Community-Library) and [Compatibility Framework](https://github.com/BG3-Community-Library-Team/BG3-Compatibility-Framework) as requirements.